For Publishers

 Determinations about publisher content to be included in the Global LOCKSS Network are informed by the needs of the library community that the LOCKSS Program serves, the preservation status of the content, the archivability of the content, and other factors.
 If accepted for inclusion, there is no publisher fee for participation.

-The CLOCKSS Archive is a dark archive preserving open access and subscription publications, supplementary materials, and an expanding scope of content supporting the scholarly communications infrastructure.
-Publishers are welcome to contact the CLOCKSS Archive for potential inclusion.
+CLOCKSS is a dark archive preserving open access and subscription publications, supplementary materials, and an expanding scope of content supporting the scholarly communications infrastructure.
+Publishers are welcome to contact CLOCKSS for potential inclusion.
 Fees vary, depending on the volume and size of content and whether your content requires additional custom tooling to ingest.

 Open access preservation options